wp-plugins/emarksheet/readme.txt

 c) Enroll Student
 d) Add marks
 e) Print Marksheet
+f) Add Shortcode to page or post to show the result on the frontpage

 For more details you can visit http://eexamhall.com or can send a mail on ucerturohit@gmail.com